Your borrowing power for a mortgage in the Netherlands in 2025

 If you wish to make sustainable changes to the home you are interested in buying, then you actually increase your borrowing power

-As of January 2024, home buyers in the Netherlands can borrow more money to purchase a home and improve its energy label.
+As of January 2024, home buyers in the Netherlands could borrow more money to purchase a home and improve its energy label.
+In 2025, this continues to play an important role in how much you can borrow towards a mortgage.

 • The lower the energy rating, the more money you can borrow to implement energy-saving measures in the home.